val-bubbleflat/laravel-vue-validator/README.md

 This package allow to display errors from laravel validation rules

 !
-This package works with vue-resource !
+This package needs vue-resource to work !

 # Installation